Choose a type

-Some people with MF have a higher risk of developing blood clots.
-Symptoms can happen because a blood clot (thrombosis) forms.
+Some people with MF have a higher risk of developing a blood clot.
+Symptoms of a blood clot include:

 Bleeding or bruising

-Sometimes MF can cause abnormal bruising or bleeding.
-Bleeding may be heavier than normal and take longer to stop.
-This can cause symptoms such as:
+Sometimes, MF can cause abnormal bleeding or bruising.
+Any bleeding might be heavier than normal and take longer to stop.

-Tell your doctor if you notice signs of abnormal bleeding.
+Tell your doctor if you notice any signs of abnormal bleeding or bruising.

-If you think you are bleeding from the stomach or bowel, or if bleeding is heavy or will not stop, contact a doctor urgently.
-If you cannot speak to a doctor call 999 for an ambulance or go to A&E.
+If you think you see blood in your sick or poo, or if you have dark poo, or if any bleeding is heavy or will not stop, contact a doctor urgently.
+If you cannot speak to a doctor, call 999 for an ambulance or go straight to A&E.

 About 10 in a 100 people (10%) with primary myelofibrosis do not have a change in any of these genes.
 This is called triple negative MF.

-- CT scan, which takes a series of x-rays that build up a 3D picture of the inside of the body
+- A CT scan takes a series of x-rays that build up a 3D picture of the inside of the body

-- MRI (magnetic resonance imaging) scan, which uses magnetism to build up a detailed picture of areas of your body
+- An MRI scan uses magnetism to build up a detailed picture of areas of the body.

 Your doctor or nurse will tell you more about these tests.